omenkish/customer-portal/README.md

 ### Configuring the database

-_Note_ create and update Update your .env file with the following
+_Note_ create and update your .env file with the following

 ```yml
 DB_PASSWORD =